parallax/ar-export/readme.md

+# Description

+Converts Blender3D .blend files into .dae (collada), .gltf and .usdz files for use with AR viewers.

 # Requirements

 - Blender 2.8
 - Xcode 11
 - Nodejs

+# Usage

 The converter script will need know where to find the Blender executable and USD python libraries.
 To do this is to create a `.env` file in this directory and enter the following values...